ShailviSuman/FARMFIT/README.md

 ## 📊 Dataset: fertilizer\_data.csv

-The dataset contains 60 handcrafted rows with the following columns:
+The dataset contains 60 crafted rows with the following columns:

 | Feature                | Description                                   |
 | ---------------------- | --------------------------------------------- |